mriffler/UserManual/docs/source/pages/ProductGuide.rst

 Naming conventions
 ==================
-Naming conventions are mainly identical for GeoTiff, Jpeg2000 and NetCDF.
-Therefore, no explicit chapters for the single formats exist.
-Differences are indicated within the single chapter
+Naming conventions are mainly identical for GeoTiff, Jpeg2000, and NetCDF.
+Therefore, no explicit chapters for the individual formats exist (differences are indicated where necessary).

 The product name (folders & files) contains key information on its content.
 Product names support easy identification of relevant files and support meaningful sorting.